 A 12-time UCI World Champion and two-time Olympic silver medalist, Chloe Dygert is perhaps the greatest female time trialist alive.
 A native of Indiana, her resume includes countless national and international victories both on the road and the track.
 In February of 2020, Dygert broke the world record in the 3000-meter pursuit during the qualifying rounds of the World Championships.
 She then went even faster in the gold medal round to win that title.
 In 2020 she suffered a high-speed crash at the road world championships that some felt could end her career.
 She came back 10 months later to drive the team pursuit squad to a bronze medal in the Tokyo Olympics.
 She will be wearing the rainbow jersey as the reigning World Time Trial Champion.

-A native of Kenya with British citizenship, Chris Froome is one of the greatest cyclists in history.
+4-Time Tour de France winner, Chris Froome, is a native of Kenya with British citizenship and is one of the greatest cyclists in history.
 As the first British rider to officially win a Grand Tour, he is one of just seven cyclists to have won all three Grand Tours (Italy, France and Spain).
 Despite his two victories in the Vuelta a Espana and a win of the Giro d’Italia, he is best known for four victories in the Tour de France.
 His ascendance to a fifth win was interrupted by a serious training crash in 2019.
 Despite a slow and frustrating recovery, Froome showed a return to form placing third on legendary Alpe d’Huez stage in the 2022 Tour.